Nitrogen-induced ELM suppression and confinement improvement in the EAST tokamak with a full metal wall: Characterization of the pedestal foot mode with CGYRO

 \subsection{Plasma profiles and simulation setup}

-To identify the microinstabilities driving the coherent mode at the pedestal foot, linear gyrokinetic simulations are performed using the CGYRO code.
-The simulations utilize highly resolved local plasma profiles from the Nitrogen-seeded discharge \#153901 during the stationary ELM-free phase at $t = 6.3$\,s.
-The simulations are localized at the pedestal foot ($\psi_N = 0.99$), where the coherent mode is experimentally observed.
+To identify the micro-instabilitiy associated with the coherent mode at the pedestal foot, linear gyrokinetic simulations were performed with CGYRO.
+The calculations used experimentally constrained local profiles from EAST discharge \#153901 during the stationary ELM-free phase at $t = 6.3$~s.
+The simulation surface was chosen at $\psi_N = 0.99$, where the 20–50~kHz coherent fluctuation is localized by the reflectometry and AXUV measurements.

-At this specific radial location, the local plasma parameters are evaluated as follows: the normalized electron temperature gradient $a/L_{T_e} = 151.87$, the normalized electron density gradient $a/L_{n_e} = 44.13$, and the local safety factor $q = 9.29$.
-Notably, due to the proximity to the separatrix, the magnetic shear is extremely high ($\hat{s} \approx 65$).
-Driven by the active Nitrogen seeding, the effective plasma charge is elevated to $Z_{eff} \approx 2.03$, yielding a relatively high normalized electron collisionality of $\nu_e \approx 1.13$.
+At this radial location, the local plasma parameters are characterized by steep electron temperature and density gradients, with the normalized electron temperature gradient $a/L_{T_e} = 151.87$ and the normalized electron density gradient $a/L_{n_e} = 44.13$, and by a local safety factor $q = 9.29$.
+Because the surface is close to the separatrix, the magnetic shear is very high ($\hat{s} \approx 65$).
+Nitrogen seeding also increases the effective charge to $Z_{eff} \approx 2.03$, giving a relatively high normalized electron collisionality $\nu_e \approx 1.13$.
+These local conditions provide the input needed to test whether the measured ECM is compatible with a collisional trapped-electron instability.

-The kinetic profiles for the simulations are rigorously constrained: the electron density ($n_e$) and temperature ($T_e$) profiles are fitted utilizing data from reflectometry and Thomson scattering, with further validation against ECE measurements.
-The ion temperature ($T_i$) is provided by X-ray Crystal Spectroscopy (XCS).
-The magnetic equilibrium is reconstructed using the EFIT code and cross-validated by ONETWO integrated modeling.
-To accurately capture the mode characteristics in this high-$\nu_e$ and high-$\hat{s}$ regime, the simulations include both perpendicular and transverse magnetic field fluctuations, employing a high poloidal grid resolution along the extended ballooning angle ($\theta_b$) to resolve the extended mode structures.
+The kinetic profiles used in the simulations were constrained by multiple diagnostics.
+The electron density and temperature profiles were obtained from reflectometry and Thomson scattering, with consistency checked against ECE measurements.
+The ion temperature profile was provided by X-ray crystal spectroscopy (XCS), and the magnetic equilibrium was reconstructed with EFIT and cross-validated by ONETWO integrated modeling.
+Both electrostatic and electromagnetic perturbations were retained in the calculation, and a high poloidal grid resolution along the extended ballooning angle was used to resolve the mode structure in this high-collisionality, high-shear edge region.